Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

   Featuring Python by Allan M. Stavely, Available at: https://is.gd/l5zfpQ

-- Doing Math with Python: Use Programming to Explore Algebra, Statistics, Calculus, and More! by Amit Saha, Available at: https://is.gd/IQx79D
+- Doing Math with Python: Use Programming to Explore Algebra, Statistics, Calculus, and More!
+By Amit Saha, Available at: https://is.gd/IQx79D

 ## Course Teams